University Policies and Guidance

 Information Technology Services Policies and Standards

 For information surrounding IT security, email and phone numbers, appropriate use of information, data networks and disposal, please visit the Information Technology Services site.

 Office of Human Research Ethics Standard Operating Procedures

 For information on Social Security number collection and other issues related to human subjects research, waivers of authorization and procedures for obtaining authorization in human subjects research, please visit the Office of Human Research Ethics Standard Operating Procedures.

 Responsible Conduct of Research

 For guidance, policies and training related to research involving human or animal subjects, recombinant DNA, hazardous waste and conflict of interest, please visit the UNC-Chapel Hill Research Compliance Program site.

 School of Medicine and UNC Health Policies

-For information on HIPAA privacy and security requirements specific to the UNC-Chapel Hill School of Medicine and the UNC Healthcare System, please visit the School of Medicine Information Security and Privacy site.
+For information on HIPAA privacy and security requirements specific to the UNC-Chapel Hill School of Medicine and UNC Health, please visit the School of Medicine Information Security and Privacy site.

 Social Security Numbers